reactiveui/website/input/docs/handbook/interactions/index.md

 Sometimes view model code needs to request a confirmation from the user.
 For example, before deleting a file or after an error occurs.

-Displaying an interactive dialog from the view model is an easy solution, but it ties the view model to a particular UI framework and makes the application harder or impossible to test.
+Displaying an interactive dialog from the view model in this case may seem quick and easy, but it ties the view model to a particular UI framework and makes the application harder or impossible to test.

 Interactions are ReactiveUI's solution to the problem of suspending the view model's execution path until the user has provided some input.